 SUP among brash ice and icebergs in a calm bay with penguins swimming by.

-AdventureSmith Adventure Specialist Nick Mitchell sailed aboard the Ocean Endeavour this past December and was able to partake in this incredible experience, paddling among brash ice and icebergs in a calm bay with penguins swimming by.
+AdventureSmith Adventure Specialist Nick Mitchell sailed aboard the 199-guest Ocean Endeavour in 2017 and was able to partake in this incredible experience, paddling among brash ice and icebergs in a calm bay with penguins swimming by.
 “Standing up you get such a cool perspective,” says Nick, “and the stillness and lack of noise is one of the best parts of it.
 You can hear the ice popping and cracking all around you.”
 Nick and his fellow paddlers had free time to explore and were able to sit, and even lie down, on the paddleboards to take in the serene environment.

-SUP Alaska, Costa Rica, Hawaii, Baja & the Pacific Northwest Aboard the Un-Cruise Fleet
+SUP Alaska, Latin America, Hawaii, Baja & the Pacific Northwest Aboard the UnCruise Fleet

-Un-Cruise Adventures is our partner operator that offers the most SUP cruise options in its fleet, and has been doing so since it added paddleboards in 2011.
-The company’s seven SUP-equipped small ships sail extensively in Alaska and include itineraries in Baja California, Hawaii, Costa Rica, Panama and the Pacific Northwest region.
-More than 16 routes in these destinations let guests paddleboard among Alaskan glaciers, crystal-clear Baja coves surrounded by cacti, forested San Juan Islands and dramatic Hawaiian coastlines, among other scenic waters.
+UnCruise Adventures is our partner operator that offers the most SUP cruise options in its fleet, and has been doing so since it added paddleboards in 2011.
+The company’s eight SUP-equipped small ships sail extensively in Alaska and include itineraries in Baja California, Hawaii, Costa Rica, Panama, Belize, Guatemala, Colombia and the Pacific Northwest region.
+Some 14 routes in these destinations let guests paddleboard among Alaskan glaciers, crystal-clear Baja coves surrounded by cacti, forested San Juan Islands and dramatic Hawaiian coastlines, among other scenic waters.
 Paddleboards (anywhere from two to eight are aboard each ship) can be launched right from the ship, or on the shore from beaches.

-To see all the Un-Cruise SUP cruise options, browse the following ship’s itneraries: 88-guest Safari Endeavour, 36-guest Safari Explorer, 22-guest Safari Quest, 66-guest Safari Voyager, 76-guest Wilderness Explorer, 60-guest Wilderness Adventurer, 76-guest Wilderness Discoverer or 86-guest Wilderness Legacy.
+To see all the UnCruise SUP cruise options, browse the following ship’s itineraries: 74-guest Safari Endeavour, 36-guest Safari Explorer, 22-guest Safari Quest, 66-guest Safari Voyager, 74-guest Wilderness Explorer, 60-guest Wilderness Adventurer, 76-guest Wilderness Discoverer or 86-guest Wilderness Legacy.

 SUP the Amazon Aboard Delfin Riverboats